AustinGil/prtcls/README.md

 - It works with plain old CSS so you either know it already or you'll learn something useful even without this library.
 - You can use any valid CSS that you want.
 You don't have to work within a limited set (unless you want to).
 - All the runtime dependencies gets transpiled away which means your app loads faster and no flash of unstyled content.
+- No need to waste time coming up with or remembering class names.
 - Removes any duplicated CSS so you never have the same rules twice.
 The more your app grows, the more you save.
 - It has TypeScript support which provides intellisense to help know when you write something wrong.
+- Only includes the CSS you add to your project which means no unused CSS and faster build times.

 ## How it works